keel-hq/keel-website/src/v1/examples/push-to-deploy.md

 package main

 import (
     "fmt"
     "log"
     "net/http"
 )

 var version = "v1"

 func main() {
     http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {
         fmt.Fprintf(w, "Welcome to my website!
 Version %s", version) })
     fmt.Printf("App is starting, version: %s \n", version) log.Fatal(http.ListenAndServe(":8500", nil))
 }
 ```

 Commit and push.
 In a minute or two (depending on how fast DockerHub can build your image) our app should be updated.
-Since it's using webhooks, update should be pretty much instantaneous.
+Since it's using webhooks, an update should be pretty much instantaneous.

 If you visit Webhook Relay `dockerhub` bucket's page, it should show relayed webhook: